CentaurusInfra/mizar/docs/design/dft.md

 describe specific use cases.

--   **Configuration maps (c-map)**: Read only maps storing configuration of different network service and mid- dlebox configuration.
+-   **Configuration maps (c-map)**: Read only maps storing configuration of different network service and middlebox configuration.
 Only the droplet-d writes to c-maps and P-XDPs and M-XDPs only read configuration from c-maps.
 We will describe several types of c-maps throughout the text.